telerik/ajax-docs/controls/editor/how-to/save-content-with-predefined-font.md

 You can use the editor's [get_html()]({%slug editor/client-side-programming/methods/get_html%}) and [set_html()]({%slug editor/client-side-programming/methods/set_html%}) methods in order to get and set the content inside an element with a particular font before submit.

->caption Example 2: Wrap editor's content inside an element with a desired font on submit.
+>caption Example 2: Wrap the editor's content inside an element with a desired font on submit.

 ````ASP.NET
 <script>